girobusan/mmds/docs/index.en.md

 :tent: My Markdown Site
 ================

 MMDS is a fully client-side markdown viewer/editor/CMS, written in java Script.
-It can easily convert any set of markdown files into nice site.
+It can easily convert any set of markdown files into nice site, which can be then hosted anywhere.

 ![screenshot](screen.png)